+Required attribute Description

+Address The logical IP address that the IPMultiNICB resource must handle.

+This IP address must be different than the base or test IP addresses in the MultiNICB resource.

+Type and dimension: string-scalar

+Example: "10.112.10.15"

-Required attributes Required attribute Description Address The logical IP address that the IPMultiNICB resource must handle.
-Type and dimension: string-scalar Example: "192.205.10.15" BaseResName Name of MultiNICB resource from which the IPMultiNICB resource gets a list of working interfaces.
+BaseResName Name of MultiNICB resource from which the IPMultiNICB resource gets a list of working interfaces.
 The logical IP address is placed on the physical interfaces according to the device number information.

+Type and dimension: string-scalar

+Example: "gnic_n"

+NetMask Netmask associated with the logical IP address.

-Type and dimension: string-scalar Example: "gnic_n"
+Type and dimension: string-scalar

+Example: "255.255.255.0"